Breast Cancer Clinical Trial

-Use, within 14 days prior to the first dose of NX-1607, or the need for concomitant treatment with, a potent or moderate inhibitor or inducer of CYP3A4 or a sensitive substrate of CYP3A4
+Use, within 14 days prior to the first dose of NX-1607, or the need for concomitant treatment with, a potent or moderate inhibitor or inducer of CYP3A4 (and CYP2C8 for Paclitaxel combination only), or a sensitive substrate of CYP3A4

 The need for concomitant treatment with a sensitive substrate of P-gp or BCRP.